 3. Search for a Specific Letter or Number

-Not just an exact word or phrase, you can also search for a specific letter or number across the web.
-All you need to do to do that is to put a period (.) before your search query.
-For example, if you want to find all the available information about the letter ‘A‘, and the words that start with the letter ‘A‘, you would search for ‘.A.’
+You can also search for a specific letter or number across the web.
+All you need to do is to put a period (.) before your search query.
+For example, if you want to find all the available information about the letter ‘A‘, and the words that start with ‘A‘, you would search for ‘.A.’
 You can also use this technique to find a specific number.

 4. Use Google’s Cached Pages Feature

-Whenever we do a search on Google to get some information, we end up landing on a website.
-What if a website you are trying to visit a website is loading very slowly, not responding, or is offline?
+What if a website you are trying to visit loads slowly or is offline?
 You can use Google’s cached pages feature to see old versions of webpages.
 Google takes snapshots of web pages and stores them in its cache.
 You can use this feature to view web pages that are not available for some reason.

-On the Google search results page, click on the 3-dot icon (⁝) next to the website’s URL.
-Click on the Cache option on the pop-up that appears.
+On the Google search results page, click on the 3-dot icon () next to the website’s URL.
+Click on the Cache option in the pop-up that appears.
 You can also view the cached version of a website by typing ‘cache:website name‘.
 Thus you can browse this website by entering ‘cache:technastic.com‘ in the search box.

 You can also use Wayback Machine to view the permanently archived versions of web pages.